 Overview of the printed and electronic resources in computer science.

 The library holds many printed and electronic books, journals, theses, encylopedias and databases relevant for computer scientists.
 Use the blue search box above to search our literature (guidance here), and see below for direct links to article databases and reference works.

 As well as providing literature, we offer courses and are available for questions or one-to-one guidance for students/employees.
 One-to-one guidance can be particularly helpful when starting on a new assignment or research project.
 Please do not hesitate to contact us or book time with a subject librarian!

-- Finding literature: How to get an overview of your topic, exhaustive and precise literature search, which platforms and databases are relevant and how to use them
+- Finding literature: How to get an overview of your topic and stay updated, exhaustive and precise literature search, which platforms and databases are relevant and how to use them

 - Using literature: Keeping your literature organised, using reference management software, how to cite various sources

 - Intellectual property rights: Publication, use of another's intellectual work

 - Bibliometry: Analyzing the literature by bibliometric methods